ramraider011235/Something-About-Paint-A-New-Industry-is-Born-/README.md

 # Main Takeaways:
-###  Currently the company has only recently began to explore avenues to market and sell their recycled paint as their flagship product.

 * Large Variability in sources of income and operational capability of the business
 * Significant upside potential to maintain market share & expand into various new markets (states) that will be bringing the program online in the coming years.
 * Very little competition to their business model as they are the only name in town currently capable of generating revenue when receiving their raw materials and again when they sell their recycled paint
 * The green conscious consumer is pushing All industries to explore green/alternative methods within their business operations.
 This company has modeled their entire identity to capture consumer sentiment.

 # Room to Grow: generate a series of statistical models: